• Home

 Tailwind CSS Color Generator

-Taking blog color system definition as an example:
+Taking the definition of a blog color system as an example:

-1. First, select your preferred primary color #0284C7, and use the Tailwind CSS Color Generator to generate a color palette.
+1. First choose a theme color you like, #0284C7, and use Tailwind CSS Color Generator to generate a color palette

-2. Then, use the Huetone tool to check and adjust whether the generated palette complies with WCAG 3.0 standards.
+2. Then use Huetone to check and adjust whether the generated palette complies with WCAG 3.0 standards

-3. Finally, just like the Tailwind CSS primary colors, you can fine-tune it yourself based on color sense.
+3. Finally, just like Tailwind CSS theme colors, you can fine-tune it yourself based on your color sense.

-4. The article Designing accessible color systems might give you more systematic ways to build a color system.
+4. The article Designing accessible color systems may give you more systematic methods for building a color system.

-On the design side, you need to define font colors and primary colors; functional colors are less necessary.
-If dark mode adaptation is required, you need to give extra consideration to how colors display in dark mode.
-The layout framework also needs to be defined in advance; unless it is a highly personalized website, the positions of the major functional modules will not change.
-Once these two parts—color and layout—are defined, development can proceed concurrently.
+On the design side, you need to define text colors and theme colors; functional colors are not used that much.
+If you also need to support dark mode, you’ll need to further consider how colors appear in dark mode.
+The layout framework should also be defined in advance.
+If the website isn’t particularly personalized, the positions of several functional modules usually won’t change.
+After defining the two parts—colors and layout—development can also begin in parallel.

 Frontend and Backend Development